Nigel2392/quickgo/readme.md

 ```
 - **-serve**
   - Serve the project files in the browser.
+  - Can be used to serve the project over the web when IP is configured accordingly in the `config.json`.
+  -
 - **-del**
   - Delete a config (usage: quickgo -use (config name) -del)
 - **-get**